katur/eegi/database_migration_notes.md

   UPDATE RawData SET mutantAllele='zu310' WHERE mutantAllele='zc310';

-Temporarily set eegi.WormStrain.gene to 'N2' for N2, in order for join to work
+Temporarily set eegi.WormStrain.gene to 'N2' for N2, in order for join to work (the old database had N2 listed as a mutation).

 Select the fields needed for eegi.Experiment:
   INSERT INTO experiments.experiment